Uniform continuity of entropy rate with respect to the $\bar f$-pseudometric: Introduction

-Our demonstration is direct (does not invoke auxiliary metrics on processes, nor the Shannon-McMillian-Breiman theorem, nor the Abramov formula and conditional expectations) and uses only elementary properties of entropy.
-It also leads to a new proof of the uniform continuity of the entropy function when the space of processes is endowed with the metric $\dbar_{\mathcal{M}}$.
-Again, no ergodicity is assumed.
+In contrast, our demonstration of Theorem \ref{thm:main-fbar} works for not necessarily ergodic processes, contains the $\dbar$ case as a particular case, and it is more direct even for $\dbar$ (it does not involve the use of auxiliary metrics $\dbarm$ or $\fbarm$ on processes, does not require the Shannon-McMillian-Breiman theorem, nor the Abramov formula and conditional expectations).
+We use only the elementary properties of entropy.
+Our proof also immediately implies uniform continuity of the entropy rate function when the space of processes is endowed with the metric $\dbarm$.
+Again, we do not have to assume ergodicity.